jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

    ESPM programmer connected to ESPM JTAG

-To hold the ESPM programmer to the arm, you should have received a rubber credit card holder with double sided tape.
+To hold the ESPM programmer to the arm, you should have received a rubber credit card holder with double-sided tape.
 Place the ESPM programmer in the holder, then stick the holder on the robot as shown below.
 Put the plastic cover back on the arm while making sure the cover is not pinching the cable.